 Bitcoin's price is notoriously volatile.
-Over the years, we’ve witnessed huge swings (both up and down) in the span of days, hours and even minutes.
+Over the years, we’ve witnessed huge swings (both up and down) in the space of days, hours, and even minutes.
 But what causes this?
-Is Bitcoin itself just a bit fickle?
+And is volatility really such a bad thing?

 This is no different for Bitcoin.

-Over time, we’re seeing Bitcoin’s price becoming far less volatile.
+Over time though, we’re seeing Bitcoin’s price becoming far less volatile.
 On average, the daily volatility rate (how much the price changes per day) has been mostly under 5% since 2015.
-The market is still relatively small, so this is a considerably reasonable rate; and not that variant to gold and most major currencies (which have far larger, more mature markets).
+Throughout 2020, the average 7-day volatility has sat comfortably around 3.5%.

-Let’s delve into the factors that contribute to these price swings:
+Let’s delve into the most common factors that contribute to these price swings.

 1. Bitcoin is still a new technology